Note: This guide is published as of 2021-02-20 and will be updated with additional information ahead of the IETF 110 Online meeting.

-Meetecho is being used for the IETF 108 meeting.
-It brings together video and audio conferencing, meeting material sharing, text chat, shared notepad capability, and mic queue management.
-It will also include an experimental tool to replicate hums, which session chairs may choose to use.
+Meetecho is being used for the IETF 110 meeting.
+It brings together video and audio conferencing, meeting material sharing, text chat, shared notepad capability, and queue management.

 There is no client to install as Meetecho can be used directly in any desktop WebRTC-enabled web browser.
 Many Meetecho features are available on mobile browsers that support WebRTC but a mobile-friendly user interface is still in development and screen sharing is not supported on mobile devices.
 Please note, however, that capabilities may vary depending on browsers and any extensions installed, and some advance preparation may be necessary, depending on your set up.